Garland Texas Industrial & Flex

 1. Strategic Location and Infrastructure:

 Garland is nestled in the northeast corner of the Dallas-Fort Worth metroplex, just 15 miles from downtown Dallas, offering easy access to a massive regional market of over 7.8 million people.
 It’s well-served by major highways like I-30, I-635, and the President George Bush Turnpike, plus it’s close to DFW International Airport and Dallas Love Field.
 This connectivity is a boon for logistics, manufacturing, or any business needing to move goods or reach customers efficiently.
-The city’s got a strong industrial base too, with over 300 manufacturers already calling it home, signaling solid infrastructure support.2.)
-Cost-Effective Business Environment:
+The city’s got a strong industrial base too, with over 300 manufacturers already calling it home, signaling solid infrastructure support.

 Texas’s lack of state income tax is a big win, and Garland sweetens the deal with a lower cost of doing business compared to nearby Dallas.
 Real estate—whether commercial or industrial—is more affordable here, with average industrial lease rates often undercutting the metroplex average.
 The city also offers economic incentives like tax abatements and grants through its Economic Development Partnership, especially for companies bringing jobs or revitalizing areas like downtown Garland.
-It’s a practical choice for keeping overhead low while scaling up.3.)
-Skilled Workforce and Community Appeal:
+It’s a practical choice for keeping overhead low while scaling up.

 Garland’s population of over 240,000 includes a diverse, growing labor pool, bolstered by proximity to universities like Richland College and the broader DFW education network.
 About 25% of residents have a college degree, and the city’s manufacturing and tech sectors (think Kraft Heinz and Cisco Systems) draw skilled workers.
 The cost of living is below the national average, with affordable housing and a small-town feel despite its big-city access, making it easier to attract and retain talent.
 Plus, revitalized areas like the historic downtown square add a cultural draw for employees.